sapplica/sentrifugo/README.md

-sentrifugo
+Sentrifugo
 ==========

 Sentrifugo is a free and powerful new-age Human Resource Management System that can be easily configured to adapt to your organizational processes.

-Intsalling Sentrifugo Version 2.0
+Installing Sentrifugo Version 2.0
 ===================================

 Sentrifugo comes with its own web-installer to help guide you through the installation process.